 Angela is Managing Partner and joined Signium in 1998.
-Her client base is mainly in Pharma/Biotech, Diagnostics, E-Health and Private Hospital Groups.
-She was the Leader of the Global Life Science Practice from 2013-2018 and is Vice Chair of the glob...
+Her client base is mainly in Pharma/Biotech, Diagnostics, E-Health, Private Hospital Groups and Media.
+She was the Leader of the Global Life Science Practice from 2013-2018.
+In 2016 she was elect...

 21 February 2017

 A friend of mine who works in Google rather halted me in my tracks not so long ago when he solemnly intoned that ‘The pace of growth that we have experienced up to now is the slowest it will be for the remainder of our lifetimes’.